Tauqir Sharif: HTS capture and detainment

 Sharif's wife was allowed one visit at a separate location, from which she ascertained he was being held in solitary confinement.
 She described a head injury which she said was inflicted during the arrest.
 Over two weeks after his arrest Al Jazeera reported that his exact location and health condition remained unknown.

 A spokesperson for HTS, Taqi al-Deen Omar revealed that the group's motives for the detention related to allegations of the "mismanagement of humanitarian funds and its use towards projects that sow sedition and division".
 CNN war correspondent Bilal Abdul Kareem also recalled an incident in which a block of flats, built by Sharif for widows and orphans, had been occupied by armed HTS members and Sharif had encountered difficulty in evicting them.

 Following the arrest, there were demonstrations in Atmeh demanding Sharif's release, which included many benefactors of his aid work.
 Sharif was released on bail on 10 July 2020, with HTS stating that evidence for the arrest warrant had been presented to the judiciary and that Sharif had been given fifteen days bail to prepare for trial by a military court.

 He was subsequently re-arrested, and released again during November 2020.
 Sharif maintains that he was tortured while being held by HTS.

 Personal life

-Sharif is married to Racquell Hayden-Best.
-They have four children and live in Atmeh.
+Sharif had been married to Racquell Hayden-Best for ten months when he moved to Syria with her and set up home in Atmeh.
+After moving to Syria he took two other wives and has ten children.
 In March 2015, following an airstrike close to their family home, Al Jazeera reported on Sharif's exasperation at the delays in obtaining a UK passport for his baby daughter who was born in Turkey in 2013.
 Shortly after the birth of his daughter he had submitted document to the British passport office, and for eight months he received no response to emails and phone calls.
 Eventually, he was then told that his signature was 'outside the box', and that he needed to start the process from scratch.
 Sharif said he had always prepared his family for the fact they may have to leave at some point due to the dangers they were living in.